 You should never dry clean your down products.
 This chemical process damages the down.

 It’s OK to tumble dry down gear; in fact, it can help restore the product’s fluffy airiness.
 But use a low heat and check the garment regularly to avoid overheating.
-Also, we suggest adding a clean tennis ball to the drum.
-This helps fluff up the down.

 If drying naturally, choose a place that’s well ventilated and give your down gear a good shake to ensure the feathers don’t accumulate at the bottom.